Pom and Maude’s story

-The prospects ahead were exciting when the Edwards were offered the opportunity to operate their own food distribution business.
+When the Edwards family were given the opportunity to operate their own food distribution business, they were excited at the prospects ahead.

-It meant moving to another city but offered a chance at a new livelihood and something they could both be involved in while they set themselves up for eventual retirement.
+It meant relocating to another city, but offered a new livelihood and something they could both be involved in.

-But it was an early Spring morning when Mrs Edwards received a life changing call.
-Her husband had been involved in a freak accident and she was told to go straight to the hospital.
+But it was an early October morning when Mrs Edwards received the call that would bring a dramatic change in their lives.
+Her husband had been involved in a freak accident while out on a delivery.
+With little information, she went straight to hospital, fearing the worst.

 Mr Edwards was in a serious condition.
 With extensive injuries, the road ahead was unknown.